Cyber Monday may be over, but great prices are here to stay.

 Some users had a hard time finding a shade that felt like a perfect match.

-A silky mineral-based loose finishing powder by a trusted name in mineral makeup.
+A silky, mineral-based, loose finishing powder by a trusted name in mineral makeup.
 Blends easily and gives skin a soft, illuminating glow.
-Provides SPF 25.
+Provides SPF 25 for extra skin protection.

 Can be cakey if too much is applied.
 The remodeled packaging that includes an adjustable dispenser is awkward to use.